 About This File

-These applications are being provided free of charge to the IPS developer community, but I ask if you find them useful or lifesaving, consider making a donation of any amount, to help ensure the future development of these fantastic tools.
+This applications is being provided free of charge to the IPS developer community, but I ask if you find them useful or lifesaving, consider making a donation of any amount, to help ensure the future development of these fantastic tools.

 if you would like to access the git repo:

-there will be two branches, master and develop. master will be what is found here in the download and develop will be any fixes, features, etc, that are in the works, so it might not be ready for general use. if you want access to be able to push, send me a PM with your bitbucket name/email and i will consider adding you.
+there are e branches, master, dev and xp. master will be what is found here in the download, dev will be any bug fixes, and xp will have new features, etc, that are in the works, so it might not be ready for general use.

 This application will be most useful for those who use IDE's, especially if you use PHPStorm with the PHP-Toolbox plugin.
 Once you run it, it will create proxy class for IPS classes (most IDE's are unable to correlate an IPS class, to a class used in the code, due to the use of the _ in the class name). it will also attempt to create property tags for Database columns and the setters and getters found in your code.
 This is useful for autocomplete and code inspection in your IDE (will make it possible for the IDE to map the class's and their method usage).